Fl4gu1z0wsky/CEH/README.md

 **DMZ** - demilitarized zone - functions as a subnetwork containing an organization's exposed, outward-facing services.
 It acts as the exposed point to untrusted networks, commonly the Internet.
 The goal of a DMZ is to add an extra layer of security to an organization's local area network.
 A protected and monitored network node that faces outside the internal network can access what is exposed in the DMZ.
 In contrast, the rest of the organization's network is safe behind a firewall.

 **DNSSEC** - Domain Name System Security Extension - When deployed, computers will be able to confirm if DNS responses are legitimate.
 It also has the ability to verify that a domain name does not exist at all, which can help prevent man-in-the-middle attacks.
 DNSSEC will verify the root domain or sometimes called “signing the root.”
 When an end-user attempts to access a site, a stub resolver on their computer requests the site's IP address from a recursive name server.
 After the server requests the record, it will also request the zones DNSEC key.
 The key will then be used to verify that the IP address record is the same as the authoritative server's record.
 Next, the recursive name server would verify that the address record came from the authoritative name server.
 It would then verify it has been modified and resolves the correct domain source.
 If there has been a modification to the source, then the recursive name server will not allow the connection to occur to the site.

+**STP** - Spanning Tree Protocol - It uses BDPU (bridge protocol data unit is a data message transmitted across a local area network to detect loops in network topologies.
+It contains information regarding ports, switches, port priority and addresses.

+   - root-guard - prevents a port to become root port
+   - bpdu-guard - disables a port on BPDU reception
+   - bpdu-filter - ignores BPDUs received on a given port (disabling loop detection by STP!)
+   - tcn-guard - ignores topology change notifications received on a given port

 **HoneyPot** - It is a decoy system or servers deployed alongside production systems within the network.
 When deployed as enticing targets for attackers, honeypots can add security monitoring opportunities for blue teams and misdirect the adversary from their true target.